acados/acados/README.md

 ### Design paradigms:
 The main design paradigms of `acados` are
-- **efficiency**: realized by rigorously exploiting the OCP structure, via tailored quadratic programming (QP) solvers, such as `HPIPM`, (partial) condensing methods to transform QPs, enabling their efficient treatment.
+- **efficiency**: realized by rigorously exploiting the OCP structure via tailored quadratic programming (QP) solvers, such as `HPIPM`, and (partial) condensing methods to transform QPs, enabling their efficient treatment.
 Moreover, the common structure of slack variables, which for example occur when formulating soft constraints, can be exploited.
 Additionally, a structure exploiting Runge-Kutta method is implemented, allowing to utilize linear dependencies within dynamical system models.
 - **modularity**: